xKhronoz/SSH-GeoIP-Filter/README.md

 The script were inspired by
-[Ralph Slooten at axllent.org](https://www.axllent.org/docs/view/ssh-geoip/) with modification made by me to use the latest supported 'mmdblookup' utility from MaxMind instead of the outdated 'geoiplookup/geoiplookup6' utility.
+[Ralph Slooten at axllent.org](https://www.axllent.org/docs/view/ssh-geoip/) with modification made by me to use the latest supported `mmdblookup` utility from MaxMind to interact with the GeoIP2/GeoLite2 database instead of the outdated `geoiplookup/geoiplookup6` utility that only works for the GeoIP Legacy database.

 ## GeoIP by MaxMind